TecnoHack/Caesar-Cipher/README.md

 Script to encrypt and decrypt as Caesar.

 ID

-Primero a sum is performed.
+First a sum is performed.

- Encryption and encryption.
+Decrypt or encrypt

 By elblancel.